|

 Without Parole in September of

 2006.
-He was
+He was transferred to San

-on his 18th birthday, becoming the
+birthday, becoming the youngest

-youngest inmate in the California
+inmate in the California prison

-prison system at that time.
-Scott
+system at that time.
+Scott was

 later moved to Kern Valley State